IHEDelftCodingClub/IHEDelftCodingClub.github.io/_events/2025-11-13-computer-setup-and-git.md

 - **18:45 - 19:00**: Break
 - **19:00 - 19:45**: Jekyll (website template) overview & Setup your membership Profile
 - **19:45 - 20:00**: Q&A and wrap-up

-## Materials

-All materials will be shared via our [GitHub repository](https://github.com/IHEDelftCodingClub/) after the session.

 ## Questions?